cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

     annotation: Annotation;
 };

-// Warning: (ae-missing-release-tag) "AnnotationAddedEventType" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type AnnotationAddedEventType = Types_2.CustomEventType<AnnotationAddedEventDetail>;

-// Warning: (ae-missing-release-tag) "AnnotationHandle" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type AnnotationHandle = Types_2.Point3;

-// Warning: (ae-missing-release-tag) "AnnotationLockChangeEventDetail" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type AnnotationLockChangeEventDetail = {
     added: Array<Annotation>;